XaviSmith/3D-Platformer-Engine-Unity/README.txt

-3D Platformer made in Unity using C# and probuilder
+3D Platformer made in Unity using C# and ProBuilder and implementing SOLID principles and the Strategy pattern.

-Extends from tutorial series here https://www.youtube.com/watch?v=--_CH5DYz0M Uses SOLID, Strategy, principles
+Extends from tutorial series here https://www.youtube.com/watch?v=--_CH5DYz0M

-Added animations to Chest, Player(?) and a few of my own sfx

 Software Used: BFXR, Unity, Visual Studio